University Centre Finance

 The Student Opportunity Fund awards are conditional to the students' expenditure being higher than their income.

-For applications to be considered all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form (available from Student Services) and supporting documents, followed by an advisory interview.
+For applications to be considered all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form and supporting documents (available on Pay My Student) followed by an advisory interview with the Higher Education Finance Officer.

 Applying for a Bursary

 Applications will only be considered from enrolled students.
-To be considered, all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form (available from Student Services) with supporting documents, such as student finance awards notice and other evidence.
-This will be followed by an advisory interview.
+To be considered, all students must follow the college procedure which includes the completion and submission of a Student Financial Awards application form via Pay My Student with supporting documents, such as student finance awards notice, 3 months bank statements and other evidence were applicable.
+This will be followed by a short advisory interview.

 Please note all bursary funds are limited and any bursaries applications and hardship funding may be closed before the end of the academic year once the allocations have been made.